-- MCEV: a measure of the consolidated value of shareholders' interests in the covered business, equal to the sum of adjusted shareholders' net assets allocated to covered business and the value of in-force covered business, developed in accordance with the MCEV Principles - Group MCEV: a measure of the consolidated value of shareholders' interests in covered and non-covered business, which is equal to the sum of the MCEV for covered business and the unadjusted IFRS net asset value for non-covered business, as required by the MCEV Principles - Group Embedded Value: a measure used by Mediolanum to assess the value of shareholders' interests in the value of the entire Group, including the impact of marking to market all other assets and liabilities relating to non-covered business, including shareholdings in publicly listed companies, the elimination of intangible assets such as goodwill, and the inclusion of the value of in-force asset management and Italian banking businesses
+- MCEV: a measure of the consolidated value of shareholders' interests in the covered business, equal to the sum of adjusted shareholders' net assets allocated to covered business and the value of in-force covered business, developed in accordance with the MCEV Principles - Group MCEV: a measure of the consolidated value of shareholders' interests in covered and non-covered business, which is equal to the sum of the MCEV for covered business and the unadjusted IFRS net asset value for non-covered business, as required by the MCEV Principles - Group Embedded Value: a measure used by Mediolanum to assess the value of shareholders' interests in the value of the entire Group, including the impact of marking to market, where appropriate, of other assets and liabilities relating to noncovered business, the elimination of intangible assets such as goodwill, and the inclusion of the value of in-force asset management and Italian banking businesses

-Mediolanum has continued to work closely with Towers Watson to develop its methodology, and Towers Watson has undertaken a review of the embedded value of the Group as at December 31, 2009.
+Mediolanum has continued to work closely with Towers Watson to develop its methodology, and Towers Watson has undertaken a review of the embedded value of the Group as at December 31, 2011.
 Towers Watson's opinion is provided in section 9 of this Supplementary Information disclosure.